 What is your CURRENT Zip code?

 Method of Communication

 The fourteenth question is: “what’s the best way to contact you?”
 Some agents are working so diligently that they’re good with responding through texts.
 Some agents will interrupt a meeting to answer a call.
 You want to understand what their work schedule looks like.
 Make sure that you can contact them when you’re available.
-Yes, even trusted real estate advisers need to get some rest.
+Yes, even trusted real estate advisors need to get some rest.
 And yes, they even need some time off to recharge and stay focused on the mission at hand.
-Same as you!
 Selling your property for the best price possible in the least amount of time possible – that’s what you want.

 The fifteenth question is, “what will your closing cost be?
 And how much could you expect to walk away with.”
 Now, that’s something that you want to have answered right up front.
 A strong listing agent is going to come prepared with listing disclosures and the listing agreement needing to be signed.
 This is in addition to the estimated net proceeds.
-The estimated net proceeds is going to show you the cost associated with the sale of your property are.
+The estimated net proceeds are going to show you the cost associated with the sale of your property.
 As well, it will show you how much you can walk away with.

 You can search for Agents by NAME or by ZIP CODE using the form below